UMP 79x50 [M8] GW - search holder

 - Thanks to the shiny finish and nickel, gold, or silver coating, they have an aesthetic appearance,

-- Wide application in modern technologies – are utilized in computer drives, electric motors, medical apparatus and very modern machines.
+- Wide application in modern technologies – are utilized in computer drives, electric drive mechanisms, medical equipment or other advanced devices.

 Disadvantages of neodymium magnets: